 Most people I know have fairly meaningful pictures on their phone home screens, of loved ones or loved things.
 I do too, and someone asked me the other day what it was.
-This is the picture:
+The picture’s at the top of this blog.

 For those of you under the age of thirty or over the age of sixty, you might not recognise the face that is Lee Brilleaux.
 If you’re between those ages, and claim to have any sort of knowledge of contemporary music, and still don’t recognise him, then you need to listen up, particularly, if you recognise this picture: